Aider-AI/aider/examples/pong.md

-# Build pong with aider, gpt-4 and pygame.
+# Build pong with aider and pygame.

 In this chat transcript, the user asks to make a pong game using pygame.
 After setting up a basic game, the user asks for some customization of the colors and game mechanics.